osygroup/kubernetes_monitoring/README.md

 Import the Node Exporter Full Grafana dashboard with ID 1860 to view the node-related metrics.

 If you can't see any data (N/A), change the time range to a wider one or a lesser one.
+If it does not work, logout from Grafana and then login.

 ### Credits: